ykakarap/kubecon-na-22-capi-lab/self-hosted.md

 Deleting objects from the source cluster
 ```

-We have successfully make `docker-cluster-self-hosted` a self-hosted clusters.
-Lets take a look at how the self-hosted cluster looks like.
+We have successfully made `docker-cluster-self-hosted` a self-hosted cluster.
+Lets take a look at how the self-hosted cluster looks.

 ```bash
 kubectl --kubeconfig self-hosted.kubeconfig get clusters
 ```

-The output resembles
+The output resembles:

 ```bash
 NAME                         PHASE         AGE   VERSION